sigmacoy/sigmacoy/README.md

 ## About Me

-  • Self-learner and love solving problems. <br>
+  • Self-learner and love solving problems through repetitions and pattern-recognition. <br>
   • I believe complex codebase becomes simple when you truly understand it. <br>

 ## My Skill Set